AdaCore/training_material/courses/spark_essentials/080_subprogram_contracts/03-contracts_by_cases.rst

 Simplifying Pre- and Postconditions
 -------------------------------------

-* Assume you have a subprogram that increments away from zero
+* Assume a subprogram that increments away from zero

   .. code:: Ada